 Interior Minister Fernando Carrillo expressed his support for the proposal via Twitter and urged other clubs to follow the Millionarios’ example, reported W Radio.
 Several members of Congress called on other soccer teams to investigate past links to organized crime.

 InSight Crime Analysis

 Colombian soccer has a long history of ties to the drug trade.
 Beginning in the early 1980s, kinpins like “El Mexicano,” the Rodriguez Orejuela brothers (leaders of the Cali Cartel), and Pablo Escobar financially supported local clubs or even became team owners.
 Towards the end of the decade, several referees were kidnapped or assassinated.
-The Medellin Cartel infamously had one soccer player killed for accidentally scoring an own goal in the 1994 World Cup.

 Most recently, a drug trafficking organization made up of a “board of directors” of powerful capos, including the recently arrested Daniel “El Loco” Barrerra, used various Colombian minor and major league soccer teams to launder up to $1.5 billion.
 Authorities discovered the scheme after investigating the finances of Bogota soccer club Santa Fe, leading to the arrest of the cartel’s chief financial operative, Luis Agustin Caicedo Velandia, alias “Don Lucho,” in 2011.